thesofproject/sof-docs/developer_guides/firmware/component-tutorial/tut-i-basic-fw-code.rst

 Note that the ``type`` used for the component driver is set to the ``SOF_COMP_AMP`` which is declared earlier.
 The ``uid`` used for logging is initialized by the ``SOF_UUID(amp_uuid)``, where ``amp_uuid`` is declared at the beginning of the source file.
+The trace context ``amp_tr`` is associated with the driver object as well.

 The API declaration is followed by a registration handler attached to the initialization list by the ``DECLARE_MODULE()`` macro.
 This is all the